outsidedav/swift/cloudnative/healthcheck.md

 * The probe is successful if it succeeds `successThreshold` times after a failure.
 The default and minimum value is 1.
 The value must be 1 for liveness probes.

-* When a pod starts and the probe fails, Kubernetes tries `failureThreshold` times to restart the pod before giving up.
+* When a pod starts and the probe fails, Kubernetes tries `failureThreshold` times to restart the pod and then giving up.
 The minimum value is 1 and the default value is 3.
     - For a liveness probe, "giving up" means restarting the pod.
     - For a readiness probe, "giving up" means marking the pod `Unready`.